 NES adventures

-I recently picked up a homebrew NES game Malasombra which is awesome and unforgiving in true NES fashion.
+I recently picked up a homebrew game Malasombra which is awesome and unforgiving in true NES fashion.
 But having played this I wondered how difficult it would be to make my own homebrew game.
-Don’t get me wrong I’m using AI to help me with the Assembly.
-I started this little project back during the Xmas break.
-Really just to track my own progress and see if it’s something I can accomplish.
+Since I’m off all this week I thought let’s see how far I could get.
+Don’t get me wrong I’m using AI to help me with the Assembly, as that would take far longer than a week to learn.

-After a bit of reading.
+So after a bit of reading.
 I figured I would need some tools.
 NEXXT studio is what I found to create my backgrounds/sprites or what the program calls them .chr files.
 I already have Mesen which is a great emulator to run ROMs.
 After some more research I found other people writing games in C and Assembly.
-Which makes sense, but not knowing much C at all.
+Which makes sense, but not knowing C at all.
 I figured I would stick with just plain Assembly and go from there.
-I’ve also been reading a lot of useful information from the NesDev forums.
-So far I think I have the basic foundation set up.
-The .segment "HEADER" is essentially the magic identifier which tells the emulators how to load the ROM.
-The hardware registers or PPU section are the memory addresses thatn control the Picture Processing Unit.
-This has it’s own address space separate from the CPU.
-Obviously the controller section defines how to read player input from the controller.
-Finally the .segment "ZEROPAGE" controls things like tracking the screen refresh..etc.
+Just getting started with a quick game build.

 ; Implements basic ROM structure with iNES header